sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 Example:

-    "errors": [
     {
       "code": 150,
       "message": "Invalid number of dimensions in the key parameter" }
-    ]

 # Linking mechanism